 Betaseed, Inc., has awarded these scholarships since 2010 as a thank you to the communities and growers for their loyalty to, and partnership with, Betaseed.
 Betaseed believes that sugarbeets will continue to be one of the driving engines of Michigan’s local economies, so it is absolutely essential that future generations of sugarbeet growers remain engaged in the industry.
-Betaseed awards six $500 scholarships to qualifying high school seniors; two in each of the three Michigan Sugar Company Districts.
-Scholarship Application
+Betaseed awards three $1,000 scholarships to qualifying high school seniors; one scholarship in each of the three Michigan Sugar Company growing districts.

 Syngenta and its legacy companies have a long history in the sugarbeet industry, and since 2010 they have been investing in the future of the industry with their Syngenta Sugarbeet Scholarship Program.
 Five $1,500 scholarships will be awarded to ag-focused students in sugarbeet-growing regions of the U.S. to use toward their fall college education.
 These students must also be involved in 4-H, FFA and/or the sugarbeet industry.